 This will set you up for the day and make you feel better about yourself.
 This in turn will reflect on how you are with your kids, partner, those at work and so on.

 You deserve to have everything in your wardrobe make you feel amazing.
 This is your space and can reflect your personality like no other place in your home so make the most of it.

 How do I declutter my wardrobe?

 Prepare yourself with coffee, music and some time to yourself – firstly, put some music on, make a cup of tea or coffee and make it fun.
-Get the kids out of the house or busy somewhere so that you can concentrate on you.
 Try to find a time when you do it all in one go, getting everything out, trying it on, sorting it etc. If that’s not possible or realistic then break it into sections.
 Do one section today, one tomorrow etc. Just make sure you are equally positive and ruthless on each day or you’ll end up with an unbalanced wardrobe with a couple of trousers but a million tops!

 Take everything out of your wardrobe – including clothes, shoes, bags and random clutter that you’ve stuffed in there because you couldn’t find somewhere else for it to live.
 Put all the clothes and clothing-related items on your bed.

 Rehome anything that shouldn’t be in your wardrobe – that means it’s not an item of clothing or something that you put on your body.
 Find alternative storage spaces for the stuff you want to keep and throw away, recycle or sell the stuff that you no longer want.
 Remember that wardrobes are for clothes and related items, not a catch-all for junk.
 You don’t keep bath products in the living room so why keep junk in your wardrobe!

 Clean your wardrobe thoroughly – wipe it down and hoover it out, including all surfaces and any internal drawers and shelves.